ollama/ollama-js/README.md

 # node-ollama
-Iterface with a ollama instance over HTTP.
+Iterface with an ollama instance over HTTP.